-Traders seized on the signal, pushing the currency to as high as 6.4898 per dollar in morning spot market trade, meaning the currency has now gained over 5 percent against the dollar since it was unleashed from a de facto peg last June.
+Traders seized on momentum created by the central bank through its daily mid-point settings, pushing the currency to as high as 6.4892 per dollar in spot market trade on Friday before closing at 6.4910, meaning the currency has now gained 5.2 percent against the dollar since it was unleashed from a de facto peg last June.

 "This is a signal they will continue appreciation.
 We can't see any signs they will actually speed up appreciation, but they are likely to keep to the pace that we're seeing now," said Liu Dongliang, analyst at China Merchants Bank in Shenzhen.

-The People's Bank of China (PBOC) has guided the yuan up by more than 1 percent over the past month, accelerating its appreciation at a time when the dollar has fallen to three-year lows against a basket of currencies.
+The People's Bank of China (PBOC) guided the yuan up by 0.9 percent in April compared with 0.4 percent in March, accelerating its appreciation at a time when the dollar has fallen to three-year lows against a basket of currencies.

 The PBOC set the tone for Friday's trade by setting the yuan's mid-point -- the level from which dollar/yuan may rise or fall 0.5 percent during the day -- at another fresh high, after a string of record high fixings over the last few weeks.